 Izakai Bar & Eatery is a delicious and innovative food fusion story.
 Blending together Māori and Japanese cuisine with the values of manaakitanga and sustainability, this is a unique dining experience that’s a must-do for foodies.
 Try a hand-crafted cocktail with true local flavour, take in the subtle and elegant Māori inspired design and taste the food that has everyone talking.

-Produce markets, epic brunches, a container mall, craft beer tours and Māori Japanese fusion food.
+Produce markets, epic brunches, craft beer tours and Māori Japanese fusion food.

 Julian’s Berry Farm

 If you’re visiting the Coastal Bay of Plenty in late spring and early summer this iconic destination is an absolute must.
 Abundant with pick your own berries, baby animals, an excellent cafe and the famous berry ice-creams – Julian's Berry Farm is one of the most charming stops in the region.